-We are also one of the most vibrant and diverse communities in the UK.
+We are also one of the most vibrant and diverse communities. in the UK.
 Local people are proud of the high levels of community cohesion, and value the rich cultural offer that comes with this mix.
-The Voluntary and Community Sector is crucial to the economic and social life of the borough, for example, as an employer,
+The Voluntary and Community Sector (VCS) is crucial to the economic and social life of the borough, for example, as an employer, service provider, and provider of community space.
+We need to continue to ensure the sector is aligned as much as possible to what citizens in the borough want and need.
+Starting later this year, the Programme will focus on outcomes for local residents and making a positive impact on their lives, while building the capacity of local VCS organisations.

-In February 2019, the government published its Integrated Communities Action Plan which we will use to develop Council's Cohesion Framework to help embed cohesion in all our business.
+In February 2019, the government published its Integrated Communities Action Plan which we will use to develop the council's Cohesion Framework to help embed cohesion in all our business.
 This will have a focus on building positive relationships valuing diversity, supporting equality of opportunity and enhancing a sense of belonging.

-- Work with stakeholders and communities to tackle emerging tensions and issues within and between communities including those generated by hate crimes or extremism - 2.
-Roll out community-led improvement projects & programmes including supporting the voluntary & community sector to deliver services and bring people together - 3.
-Improve services for refugees and people fleeing harm - 4.
-Deliver projects to support integration of new communities - 5.
-Deliver initiatives to celebrate diverse cultures of our borough
+- 1. Work with stakeholders and communities to tackle emerging tensions and issues within and between communities including those generated by hate crimes or extremism. - 2.
+Roll out community-led improvement projects and programmes including supporting the voluntary and community sector to deliver services and bring people together. - 3.
+Improve services for refugees and people fleeing harm. - 4.
+Deliver projects to support integration of new communities. - 5.
+Deliver initiatives to celebrate diverse cultures of our borough.

-- Level of hate crime
+- Level of hate crime.

-- Residents' level of volunteering
+- Residents' level of volunteering.

-- Residents' perception of people from different backgrounds getting on well
+- Residents' perception of people from different backgrounds getting on well.

-Priority 3 - A dynamic outcomes-based Council using digital innovation and partnership working to respond to the changing needs of our borough
+A dynamic outcomes-based council using digital innovation and partnership working to respond to the changing needs of our borough

-Tower Hamlets is the UK's most dynamic, innovative and exciting place.
+Tower Hamlets is amongst the UK's most dynamic, innovative and exciting place.
 Change is happening at a faster rate than any time in our history.
 We are seeing a rapid expansion in the number of homes and jobs and a changing, growing population.
 The vast majority of residents (92%) have access to the internet.

 With these increased pressures and reduced funding, we need to embrace technology and work with residents and partners to make the most of our resources.

-To get the best outcomes, the Council needs to be more agile, leaner and strategic, and cannot deliver everything.
-So we will commission services when other organisations are in a better position to provide them.
+The council cannot deliver everything and in order to get the best outcomes for its residents needs to be more agile, leaner and strategic.
+This means that we will commission services when other organisations are in a better position to provide them.
 We will work in partnership with stakeholders to share resources and become more than the sum of our parts.